mgechev/blog.mgechev.com/content/post/2025-04-19-llm-first-framework.md

 Output the application as syntactically correct and executable JavaScript and will render the app on the screen.
 All the styles of the application should be inlined under the style attribute of each element.
-Use dark theme for all the applications you generate.
+Use a dark theme for all the applications you generate.

 Give your output in the format:
 <revolt-response>